Take a trip to your local bike shop and you’ll quickly learn that there are many many different kinds of sports drinks you can buy.

 If you’re planning on riding for more than an hour, you need to consume between 30 and 60g of carbohydrates per hour to replace the carbs you’re burning.

 Where does this rate come from?

 Research shows that the body can absorb about 1g per minute or 60g per hour.
 Ingesting carbs at a rate higher than that can flood your body with carbs, which can lead to an upset stomach.

 Fail to take in enough carbs, and you’ll more than likely suffer a sudden loss of energy, which cyclists refer to as the dreaded bonk.

-In order to achieve the gram per minute rate, you need to drink about one liter of energy drink per hour.
+To achieve the gram per minute rate, you need to drink about one liter of energy drink per hour.
 That can feel like quite a lot on your stomach, so make sure to take frequent sips as opposed to infrequent gulps.

 If that’s not enough for you, you could take it to the next level and choose an energy drink that combines fructose with glucose, which combined can increase your carb absorption rate to 1.5g per minute.
 That does mean two water bottles an hour, which can be a real challenge to gulp down.